Best Douro Valley Wine Tour: My Day with Douro Exclusive

 We chose Douro Exclusive.
 Here’s why and what to expect from their wine tour.

 * Some of the links in this post contain affiliate links.
 If you make a purchase through these links, we may receive a small commission at no extra cost to you.
 All recommendations are from first-hand experience that I feel will deliver value to you!
 Thank you for your continued support.

 There are several wine tour companies to choose from, but for us there is one that stood out from the rest.

 Douro Exclusive is run by locals Ana and Marco, the sweetest husband and wife team.
 They also have outstanding staff including Sandra, who was our wine tour guide.

 There are some tours you go on where the service feels forced.

 Not Douro Exclusive!

 The whole team is sincerely genuine and goes above and beyond your expectations.
 All team members have received the WSET (Wine Spirit and Education Trust) Level 2 Award in wines.

 Sandra expertly led us around all the wineries and was very knowledgeable in answering any questions we had.
 We never felt rushed and really felt like we were hanging out with a good friend who happened to know a lot about wine.

 I strongly recommend staying in Douro Valley for several days.
-Although they do make the long drive back and forth from Porto, Douro Exclusive also offers pick up and drop off in Douro Valley.
+Although Douro Exclusive does make the long drive back and forth from Porto, they also offer to pick up and drop off in Douro Valley.